Jeremy Johnson (American football): College career

-Collegiate statistics
+College statistics

 Professional career

-After going undrafted in the 2017 NFL Draft, Johnson was invited to attend the New York Giants rookie minicamp as a tryout player.
+After going undrafted in the 2017 NFL draft, Johnson was invited to attend the New York Giants rookie minicamp as a tryout player.
 That summer, he hired an agent and trained in Miami with hopes of earning a professional basketball contract.

 On March 3, 2018, Johnson signed with the Columbus Lions of the National Arena League (NAL).
-He was on the practice squad for the Saskatchewan Roughriders of the CFL from June 28 to July 2, 2018.
+He was on the practice squad for the Saskatchewan Roughriders of the Canadian Football League (CFL) from June 28 to July 2, 2018.

 Johnson joined the West Virginia Roughriders of the American Arena League and made his debut with the team on April 15, 2019.

 In November 2020, he signed with the Rarámuris de Ciudad Juárez of the Fútbol Americano de México (FAM) league ahead of the 2021 season.

 Johnson signed another FAM team, the Parrilleros de Monterrey, ahead of the 2022 season.
 In seven games, he threw for 1,538 yards and 16 touchdowns with six interceptions, earning team MVP honors.

-In December 2022, Johnson joined the Caudillos de Chihuahua of the Liga de Fútbol Americano Profesional (LFA), the top league in Mexico, after the FAM league shut down operations.
+On December 27, 2022, Johnson joined the Caudillos de Chihuahua of the Liga de Fútbol Americano Profesional (LFA), the top league in Mexico, after the FAM league shut down operations.
+He led the team to the best record in the league, finishing 10–0 in the regular season.
+Johnson then guided the Caudillos to a 10–0 victory over the Dinos de Saltillo in Tazón México VI.
+They became the first team in LFA history to complete a perfect season, doing it in their first year in the league.
+Johnson completed 156 of 260 passes for 2,465 yards and a league-leading 32 touchdowns with three interceptions.

+In February 2024, Johnson re-signed with the Caudillos de Chihuahua.
+He guided the team to an 8–0 regular-season record before leading them to their second straight title by beating the Raptors de Naucalpan in Tazón México VII.
+He was named the Tazón México MVP after throwing for two touchdowns and rushing for two touchdowns in the 34–14 win.

+Johnson retired following the 2024 season.

+On May 27, 2025, Johnson came out of retirement and re-signed with the Caudillos de Chihuahua.

+Coaching career

+Johnson began his coaching career in 2019 as the head football coach at Southlawn Middle School in Montgomery.
+In 2021, he joined the coaching staff at his alma mater, George Washington Carver as quarterbacks coach.
+Johnson was hired at Montgomery Catholic Preparatory School as running backs coach in 2021 and took over as quarterbacks coach the following season.
+After helping Montgomery Catholic Prep to back-to-back state titles in 2023 and 2024, he was hired as the offensive coordinator and quarterbacks coach at Charles Henderson High School on January 8, 2025.